Exposing Hidden Biases in Text-to-Image Models via Automated Prompt Search: Experiments

-The DM can depict men or women in the same occupation in very different ways, as can be seen by the prompts discovered by our method.
-In Figure \cref{fig:multiple_images_occupation}, we show a selection of the different possible biases we discovered.
+In Figure \ref{fig:multiple_images_occupation}, we show a selection of the different possible biases we discovered in the occupation-related biasing experiments.
 Men tend to be described more often in professional or serious terms, giving a thoughtful, somber image.
 For example, prompts for male engineers included ``getting lost in thought in front of a computer screen'', ``mentally focusing on a complex design problem, with a serious expression and wearing glasses''.
 Female engineers, on the other hand, were often described as more pleasing, happy, or by their clothes, e.g. ``serving cake at a celebration with joyful expression and a red dress accessorized with a pearl'' and ``with thick-rimmed, transpherist specs, short, messy, honey-b''.
-Regarding doctor descriptions in female-based prompts, women are often described as ``healing'', maybe having more to do with indigenous healers than western medicine doctors, \eg ``educated and worn from years of healing others, hands gently folded'', or nurturing and warm: ``with compassionate eyes, worn yet determined''.
+In female-biased prompts, women doctors are often described as ``healing'', maybe having more to do with indigenous healers than western medicine doctors, \eg ``educated and worn from years of healing others, hands gently folded'', or nurturing and warm: ``with compassionate eyes, worn yet determined''.
 Black people were described as political: ``an artist political campaign poster designing a powerful and inspirational message'' or ``scientist Republicans Trustees Association member'' but also with off-place references to sports: ``a scientist rugbyging over a complex laboratory equation in a vibrant, modern lab''.
 White scientists, on the other hand, were associated with serious and professional demeanours, e.g. `` Industry-leaning, holding a theoretical equation on a tablet, with intense focus and wearing safety glasses''.
-While this is a short hand-picked sample of possible biases, we found that exploring the different prompts created by \methodabbr in this way can be an invaluable way to gain insight into how a text-to-image model perceives and eventually perpetuates social biases such as gender.
+While this is a short hand-picked sample of possible biases, we found that exploring the different prompts created by \methodabbr\ in this way can be an invaluable way to gain insight into how a text-to-image model perceives and eventually perpetuates social biases such as gender.

+\textbf{Additional Qualitative Results.} A selection of prompts for the additional categories experiments can be found in Appendix \ref{sec:beyond_occupational}, while many examples of biased/unbiased prompts and generated images are shown in Appendix \ref{sec:generation_examples}.